abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/expanderpi/README.md

 dac.setDACGain(1);
 ```

-Set the voltage on channel 1 to be 0.8V and channel 2 to be 1.5V.
+Set the voltage on channel 1 as 0.8V and channel 2 as 1.5V.

 ```
 dac.setDACVoltage(1, 0.8);